buk-ola01/Ramadan_30_Days_Challenge/Day-008/README.md

 which can inspire people to have faith in Allah's plan and the possibility of miraculous outcomes through prayer and faith.

+> Quranic Verse: Surah Al-Maidah, Verse 75 - "The Messiah, son of Mary, was not but a messenger; [other] messengers have passed on before him.
+And his mother was a supporter of truth.
+They both used to eat food.
+Look how We make clear to them the signs; then look how they are deluded."

 ## 📒 Resources (Read or Watch)